mmatyas/pegasus-docs/docs/user-guide/getting-started.md

 For each platform, there are two main release channels:

-- the **latest** version contains the latest fixes and improvements, but are not well tested before release
+- the **latest** version contains the latest fixes and improvements, but isn't well tested before release
 - the **stable** version is a release that's been out for a few weeks already, and our community found no unexpected issues with it so far

 For more details, select your preferred platform: